mjc239/mjc239.github.io/_posts/2021-01-23-animal-crossing-turnips-2.md

 #### Arbitrary (non-negative) turnips: a recurrence

-For algebraic simplicity we consider the case that the random variables are non-negative.
-It is reasonable to assume that we will not be paying Timmy and Tommy for the pleasure of taking our turnips!

 The derivation of the recursion relation in the uniform case in a [previous section](#an-instructive-example-revisited-uniformly-distributed-quotes) was started in a generic manner, meaning we can start from the following relation, which holds for any price distribution: